What Is an Anxious-Avoidant Relationship & How to Make It Work

 4. Recognize your triggers

-When you are emotionally triggered, it can be difficult to respond rationally to your partner.
+When you are emotionally triggered, responding rationally to your partner can be difficult.
 So, it’s helpful to learn to recognize your triggers, whether it’s your avoidant partner spending time with friends, asking for alone time, or showing certain body language.

 Once you recognize your triggers, you can use self-calming strategies when faced with them rather than clinging or lashing out in a way that makes your avoidant partner feel smothered or attacked.